hasibul1671/eMusic-Server/README.md

 # SMS_Server
-# A School Management System
+# A EMUSIC From V1 Branck System

 Welcome to the  project!
 This is an SM System website that provides a platform for organizing and managing activities and courses online.
 It offers a range of features for administrators, instructors, and students to enhance the summer camp learning experience.